satyapravin/crypto_dynamic_networks/README.md

-# Crypto Long Short Basket Trading using Temporal Graphs Networks
+# Crypto Long Short Basket Trading using Temporal Graph Networks

 This is a work in progress repository and tries to do the following (note: I use a 128 core server).